 All of the passengers are advised to crouch by bending their knees and holding on to the ropes provided in the basket.
 They should then have their backs in the direction where the balloon is traveling for added safety.

-Upon nearing the ground, the operator vents the heated air at the top of the envelope, causing it to escape, resulting in the hot air balloon descending even further.
+Upon nearing the ground, the operator vents the heated air at the top of the envelope, causing it to escape, resulting in the hot air balloon descending further.

 Touching down usually results in a slight bump or skid, so all hot air balloon passengers should expect this.
-There’s also the possibility of the basket appearing to tip over, but that’s only normal.
+There’s also the possibility of the basket appearing to tip over, but that’s normal.

 Most hot air balloons are powered by a jet of flame produced by burning liquid propane in a propane burner.
 The hot air generated by the burning fuel powers the balloon by expanding and rising within the balloon's envelope to lift it into the air.
 The typical hot air balloon carries enough fuel for about 60-90 flight times.